Getting your services or articles to show on Google’s SERP (search engine results page), or any other search engine for that matter, isn’t easy.

 - PPC competition

-Do note that the metrics on PPC competition, CPC, and Intent is only available if you use the Google Planner database.
+Do note that the metrics on PPC competition, CPC, and Intent are only available if you use the Google Planner database.

 Besides the keywords feed, to the left, you will notice a multitude of keyword suggestions.